 - Lack of Understanding of How Poor People interact with institutions

-- Legal Education with the Exception of Hand Full of Law Schools are not involved
+- Legal Education with the Exception of Hand Full of Law Schools have not adopted tech within curriculum

-- Model for Creation of Legal Technologies too Rigid
+- Model for Creation of A2J technologies is too Rigid

 - Much of the work is still done in silos